 Dr. Awtrey joined Elon University in 2010 after completing his graduate work at Arizona State University.
 His main research interests lie in algebraic number theory, p-adic fields, and computational Galois theory.

 A passionate proponent of undergraduate research, Dr. Awtrey regularly engages undergraduates in problems related to his research program, and he fosters a commitment in his students to disseminate their work through publications and national/regional presentations.
-His work in mentoring undergraduate research has been recognized with a grant from the Center for Undergraduate Research in Mathematics.
+From 2013-2015, his work in mentoring undergraduate research was supported by a grant from the National Science Foundation (#DMS-1148695) through the Center for Undergraduate Research in Mathematics.
+In recognition of his success in mentoring undergraduate research, Dr. Awtrey received the 2014 Early Career Mentoring Award from the Division of Mathematics and Computer Science within the Council on Undergraduate Research (CUR).

 A dedicated teacher-scholar, Dr. Awtrey received the Dean's Distinguished Teaching Award while at Arizona State in 2008, and he was chosen as a 2010 national Project NExT fellow.
-Dr. Awtrey's SoTL research on Writing to Learn and Writing in the Disciplines has been supported by a generous grant through Elon University's Center for the Advancement of Teaching and Learning.
+From 2012-2014, Dr. Awtrey's SoTL research on Writing to Learn and Writing in the Disciplines was supported by a generous grant through Elon University's Center for the Advancement of Teaching and Learning.

 I have been a member of the Math and Statistics department since 2000.
 I did my graduate work in group theory, where I focused on Nonabelian Tensor Squares of p-Groups.
 I am currently (Fall 2012) teaching 2 sections of Calculus I and Discrete Structures.
 While not at school, I like spending time with my daughters Lauren and Rachel.
 In my spare time I enjoy gardening, woodworking, COOKING, playing golf; both the disc variety and ball variety, and reading science fiction novels.
 I am a member of the AMS, MAA, NCCTM, NCSM and USGA(golf).

 Kirsten Doehler received her Ph.D. in Statistics from North Carolina State University and joined the Elon faculty in 2008.
 Her academic interests include nonparametric statistics, survival analysis, statistical consulting, statistics education, and attitudes toward statistics.
 She is originally from Rochester, New York but has lived in North Carolina since graduating from college.
-Kirsten ("Kirstie") very much enjoys spending time with her children and husband.
-She is also an avid runner and has registered for the Thunder Road Marathon in November, 2014.
+Kirsten ("Kirstie") enjoys spending time with her children and husband.
+She also likes to run, participate in spin classes, and practice Bikram Yoga.

 Please visit Kirsten Doehler's professional Web site to view more information and a full CV.